Some service members to get temporary increase in housing allowance

 The increases are 10, 15 and 20 percent, depending on the area, and will run Oct.
 1-Dec.
 31, 2021.

-Service members in the Phoenix, Ariz., military housing area will see a 10 percent increase in their BAH.
-Other areas in Arizona that will see a 10 percent increase in BAH include Fort Huachuca, and Yuma.
+Service members in the Nellis Air Force Base, Nev., and Las Vegas, Nev., military housing area will see a 10 percent increase in their BAH.

 The increased BAH rates apply to active duty and full-time National Guard service members.